wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `evict` is also set to `false`, to indicate to the caller that an eviction entry should be inserted into the MSHR register, such that it can be retried from the MSHR when all responses are received.

+On the other hand, if `invalidateAll()` returns `false`, meaning that there is nothing to invalidate, then the eviction can proceed immediately.
+In this case, a write back request is sent to the lower level by calling `sendWriteback()`, and the state of the block transits `I`.
+The local flag `wbSent` that tracks whether write backs have been sent is set to `true`.

+At the end of the method, a write back entry is inserted into the MSHR, if a write back has been sent (`wbSent`), and that the cache is configured to expect write back ACKs.
+The method returns the value of `evicted`, which, if set to `false`, will cause the caller to insert an eviction MSHR entry.

 ##### handleGetS(), Response Path